zellij-org/zellij-org.github.io/docs/src/plugin-api-commands.md

 ## post_message_to_plugin
 Post a message to this plugin (usually used to communicate with the worker), for more information, please see [Plugin Workers](./plugin-api-workers.md)

+## close_terminal_pane
+Closes a terminal pane with the specified id

+## close_plugin_pane
+Closes a plugin pane with the specified id

+## focus_terminal_pane
+Changes the focus to the terminal pane with the specified id, unsuppressing it if it was suppressed and switching to its tab and layer (eg. floating/tiled).

+## focus_plugin_pane
+Changes the focus to the plugin pane with the specified id, unsuppressing it if it was suppressed and switching to its tab and layer (eg. floating/tiled).

+## rename_terminal_pane
+Changes the name (the title that appears in the UI) of the terminal pane with the specified id.

+## rename_plugin_pane
+Changes the name (the title that appears in the UI) of the plugin pane with the specified id.

+## rename_tab
+Changes the name (the title that appears in the UI) of the tab with the specified position.